 The Villa "The Lake" hosts until June 2nd an exhibition that allows visitors to enter the privacy of Le Corbusier.
 More than an exhibition, it is a silent conversation between the walls of the house, excerpts of letters exchanged with a family and monochrome paintings painted by the French artist Florence Cosnefroy who shows images next to these intimate writings.
 This installation allows us to understand how the Jeanneret family lived between these walls, to glimpse the evolution of the career of one of the greatest architects of the XNUMXth century: Charles-Édouard Jeanneret, aka Le Corbusier.

 He built the Villa Le Lac in 1923 for his retired parents, on the edge of Lake Geneva.
-A simple house of 64m2, set with a huge window that runs across almost its entire length, offering residents a panoramic view of the lake and its changing landscape.
-A way to integrate the outside, inside.
+A simple house of 64m2, set with a huge window that runs over almost its entire length, offering residents a panoramic view of the lake and its changing effects.
+A way to integrate the outside inside.
 Listed as a UNESCO World Heritage Site since 2016, this functional little villa has served as a think tank for Le Corbusier.
-It includes three of the "Five points of modern architecture" published in 1927 by Le Corbusier and his cousin Pierre Jeanneret: open plan, without walls, that has structures with poles and slabs freeing up space, its blindfold window - this one is 11 meters long - which opens to the world and a roof-terrace.
+It includes three of the "Five points of modern architecture" published in 1927 by Le Corbusier and his cousin Pierre Jeanneret: the free plan, without wall, that allow structures with poles and slabs freeing space , the window blindfold - this one is 11meters long - which opens to the world and the rooftop terrace.
 The other two points are the pilings and the free facade, of which Villa Savoye is one of the most telling examples.
-Le Corbusier also developed a colour theory, "Architectural Polychrome", which resulted in a colour chart created with 63 hues that is still used to this day.
+Le Corbusier also developed a color theory, "Architectural Polychrome", which resulted in a color chart of 63 hues still used to this day.

 Until June 2nd, the walls of Villa Le Lac host the exhibition "Colours and connections".
 An installation by Florence Cosnefroy, who has managed to establish links between the abundant family correspondence and the house.
 It was inspired by slices of life to which it gave colours: in total 32 monochrome paintings sit next to extracts of letters exchanged between 1923 and 1965, as well as some watercolors of the house.